nettings/medianet/overlay/usr/local/lib/systemd/system/README.md

 ## systemd ordering issues

-**NOTE:** This chapter is mostly obsolete as of Debian Buster.

-Unfortunately, some systemd ordering functions do not work as advertised in the version that is available in Debian Stretch and have had to be replaced by ad-hoc hacks.
-These are:

 ### Waiting for the system time to have settled down

 The Raspberry Pi does not have an onboard real-time clock.
 After system